Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Model validation based on CFD simulations

-In this section, we conduct CFD simulations to validate our low-order model assumptions and evaluate its predictive accuracy.
+In this section, we conduct CFD simulations to validate the assumptions and evaluate the predictive accuracy of our low-order model developed in Sec.~\ref{sec:model_eq}.
 The primary objectives of this validation study are to address several key questions: (i) Does a nonholonomic constraint actually exist in the swimming dynamics of a two-body system? (ii) If it does exist, where is it? (iii) How do variations in fin size and location on Body 2 affect the constraint characteristics and overall swimming dynamics?

 First, we establish our CFD methodology, including governing equations, simulation setup, and parameter ranges (Sec.~\ref{sec:simulation-methodologies}).
 We then justify key assumptions of our low-order model by analyzing the existence and location of the nonholonomic constraint, as well as the center of pressure behavior from the CFD results (Sec.~\ref{sec:justification-simulation-setup}).
 Finally, we validate the model's predictive accuracy by comparing with CFD data for velocity, body orientation, and constraint force, while examining the effects of fin geometry variations (Sections~\ref{sec:validation}).